2019 Opportunity X Science Fair

 At the 2019 Fair, Opportunity X's school program students from KIPP Heartwood Academy, Morrill Middle School, River Glen Middle School and Ace Esperanza Middle School presented their projects to judges and visitors.
 Two invited keynote speakers, electrical engineer and educator Bob Zeidman and UCSF researcher Dr. Chakrapani Kalyanaraman spoke about different aspects of science and technology.

 Category awards and special awards with cash prizes were given at the end of the fair.

-Harker Aquila has written a detailed report here.
+Harker Aquila wrote a detailed report of the event here.

 Over 100 people attended the 2019 Fair.
 Thank you so much to everyone who came!

 Projects and Awards

 Here is the list of projects and the awards they won.